Understanding the evolution of continuous genomes

 - Hybrid zones

-will be modeled, and the overall effect of inherited fitness variance on haplotype structure will be determined.
+will be modeled.
+The overall effect of inherited fitness variance on haplotype structure will be determined.

 This work will establish a new framework for population genomics that goes beyond the current focus on individual loci.
 It will help bridge the distinct communities within genomics, quantitative genetics, and population genetics, which currently tackle these problems largely in isolation.

 The project will develop better tools for inferring selection and population structure from DNA sequence data.
-More fundamentally, it will provide a deeper understanding of how the abundant variation that is carried on linear genomes is shaped by evolution.
+More fundamentally, it will give us a deeper understanding of how the abundant variation that is carried on linear genomes is shaped by evolution.

 Financiële details & Tijdlijn